jedieason/Trivia/README.md

 ## Customization
 - To add new quizzes, create a new JSON file with the quiz questions and add a new button on the start screen linking to that file.
-- Update the favicon by replacing the `icon.png` file with your own.

 ## License
 All rights reserved.
 2024.
 Created by [Jedieason](https://instagram.com/jedieason).